Intel 8085: 16-bit operations

 Although the 8085 is an 8-bit processor, it has some 16-bit operations.
-Any of the three 16-bit register pairs (BC, DE, HL or SP) can be loaded with an immediate 16-bit value (using LXI), incremented or decremented (using INX and DCX), or added to HL (using DAD).
+Any of the three 16-bit register pairs (BC, DE, HL) or SP can be loaded with an immediate 16-bit value (using LXI), incremented or decremented (using INX and DCX), or added to HL (using DAD).
 LHLD loads HL from directly addressed memory and SHLD stores HL likewise.
 The XCHG operation exchanges the values of HL and DE.
-Adding HL to itself performs a 16-bit arithmetical left shift with one instruction.
-The only 16-bit instruction that affects any flag is DAD (adding BC, DE, HL, or SP, to HL), which updates the carry flag to facilitate 24-bit or larger additions and left shifts.
+XTHL exchanges last item pushed on stack with HL.
+Adding HL to itself performs a 16-bit arithmetic left shift with one instruction.
+The only 16-bit instruction that affects any flag is DAD (adding BC, DE, HL, or SP to HL), which updates the carry flag to facilitate 24-bit or larger additions and left shifts.
 Adding the stack pointer to HL is useful for indexing variables in (recursive) stack frames.
 A stack frame can be allocated using DAD SP and SPHL, and a branch to a computed pointer can be done with PCHL.
 These abilities make it feasible to compile languages such as PL/M, Pascal, or C with 16-bit variables and produce 8085 machine code.
 Subtraction and bitwise logical operations on 16 bits is done in 8-bit steps.
 Operations that have to be implemented by program code (subroutine libraries) include comparisons of signed integers as well as multiplication and division.

 Undocumented instructions

 A number of undocumented instructions and flags were discovered by two software engineers, Wolfgang Dehnhardt and Villy M. Sorensen in the process of developing an 8085 assembler.
 These instructions use 16-bit operands and include indirect loading and storing of a word, a subtraction, a shift, a rotate, and offset operations.

+By the time 8085 was designed but not yet announced, many designers found it to be inferior to the competing products already on the market.
+The next generation 16-bit 8086 CPU was already in development.
+Intel made a last minute decision to leave 10 out of 12 new 8085 instructions undocumented to speed up and simplify the design of the upcoming 8086 CPU.